 2008 ARTS Workshop in Berlin, Germany

-Just prior to the 2008 IUPsyS Congress and General Assembly, the USNC/IUPsyS co-sponsored a 2 ½ day Advanced Research & Teaching Symposium (ARTS) from July 18-20, entitled “Large-Scale International Data Sets Relevant for Research in Educational and Developmental Psychology” together with APA and IUPsyS.
+Just prior to the 2008 IUPsyS Congress and General Assembly, the USNC/IUPsyS co-sponsored a two and a half day Advanced Research and Teaching Symposium (ARTS) from July 18-20, entitled “Large-Scale International Data Sets Relevant for Research in Educational and Developmental Psychology” together with APA and IUPsyS.
 This seminar was attended by 13 participants from 11 developing countries chosen based on their potential to effectively disseminate the training outcomes in their home countries.
 The seminar was co-chaired by Judith Torney-Purta (University of Maryland), Rainer Lehmann (Humboldt University of Berlin), and Jo Ann Amadeo (Close Up Foundation).
+Read a PDF overview of the ARTS programme for additional details.

 Applying the Science of Psychology to Intergroup Conflict: Promising Results from Intractable